This post was originally published on February 25, 2014 and has been updated for accuracy and comprehensiveness.

 2. Consider Wiring

-Like camera placement, trained professionals can assist you with this process and provide recommendations on optimal placement.
+Like camera placement, trained professionals can assist you with this process and provide recommendations on optimal wiring techniques.

 3. Pair Cameras with Lighting

-Unless you install a night-vision capable system, cameras are fairly useless in the dark.
-Pair your system with optimized outdoor lighting to increase your safety and maximize your camera’s potential.
+Unless your camera system has night-vision capabilities, video surveillance isn’t effective in the dark.
+Pair your system with outdoor lighting to increase safety and maximize your camera’s potential.

-We recommend motion detection lights that only activate if a sensor is triggered.
-This technology pairs perfectly with your outdoor video surveillance system.
-Motion lights let you easily scan through your archived video feeds to see only when the lights were turned on—meaning someone or something entered your property.
+Place cameras near motion detection lights that only activate if a sensor is triggered.
+Users can scan easily through archived video feeds to see only when the lights were turned on—meaning someone or something entered your property.

-Outdoor security cameras extend the reach of your security system and provide a more proactive approach to your home security.
+Video surveillance extends the reach of your system and provides a more proactive approach to your home security.
+Contact a trusted security provider if you have any questions regarding placement and installation.